wwwouaiebe/leaflet.TravelNotes/TravelNotesGuides/en/UserGuideEN.md

 #### Choose a route mode and route provider

-Use the buttons at the bottom of the control to change the route mode (bike, pedestrian or car) as well as the route provider.
+Use the buttons at the bottom of the control to change the route mode (bike, pedestrian, car or train) as well as the route provider.

 <img src="RouterButtons.PNG" />